dydals320/dydals320-github.io/_pages/research.md

 Currently, I am developing a microfluidic-based cell sorting platform to enrich rare senescence cells based on their morphological and physiological characteristics.

 #### Computer Vision
-Most of our work relies on quantitative analysis of image-based readouts.
+Most of my work relies on quantitative analysis of image-based readouts.
 To take advantage of images, I have extracted biological meaningful behavioral and morphological features to build a phenotypic profile that is able to describe the healthy state of animals.
 To do this, I have developed custom image processing algorithms based on both traditional and deep learning approaches.

+#### Machine Learning
+To predict the healthy state of animals using the extracted phenotypic profiles, I used the machine learning approach.
+For example, in Daphnia, I built a ML model to estimate animals' phenotypic age and use it to evaluate the efficacy of various drugs and chemicals.